Tenant complaints to the Housing Ombudsman Service

 HOS referrals to the regulator of social housing

-The HOS or any designated person can refer issues of regulatory concern about a registered provider to the Regulator of social housing.
+The Housing Ombudsman Service can refer issues of regulatory concern about a registered provider to the Regulator of social housing.

 The regulator will investigate a complaint if it:

 provides evidence or grounds to suspect systemic failure against one or more of the its standards

 raises serious regulatory concerns, such as an immediate/potential risk to a tenant's or a number of tenants' health and safety, an allegation of mismanagement or fraud, or a significant risk to the reputation of the sector

 Relationship between social housing regulator and housing Ombudsman

 The Social Housing (Regulation) Act 2023 introduced new provisions to strengthen the respective roles and improve the relationship between the regulator and the Ombudsman.
 The aim is to ensure a more joined up approach to regulation and the handling of complaints for the benefit of tenants, and improved exchange information powers.